WXGopher/gopher-notes/README.md

 > Linear Algebra and Its Applications by Peter Lax

-Getting through linear algebra, abstract algebra, numerical algebra, linear function analysis ...and more in only one book.
+Getting through linear algebra, abstract algebra, numerical algebra, linear functional analysis ...and more in only one book.

+> Principles of Mathematical Analysis by Walter Rudin

+A comprehensive introduction to mathematical analysis,